zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Great Work
 When you begin your Great Work in the 3rd year, we expect you to take a lighter load of classes.
 Your Great Work should be clearly incorporated into your contract.
 Developing your Great Work could be a 10 UMA course, which would leave 10 UMAs left to design additional courses.
 You're still responsible for your Milestone Challenge and experiences in the MPC.

+A sample contract may look like this:

+1. Course Built Around Development Steps of Great Work (10 UMAs)
+2. Supplemental Courses (10 UMAs)
+3. Experiential Learning: Milestone and Experiences (5 UMAs)

 You might use your Milestone and experiences as a way to further or enhance your great work.
 Run a focus group for your new business.
 Do a public reading of your novel in the MPC.
 Test your app with fellow students.
 Run a dialogue on the tough creative problem you're facing.

 Your Great Work is meant to take you to success beyond the MPC.
 Students in traditional college programs face a common problem: they graduate with a degree and suddenly find themselves out in the real world with no idea what to do.
 The Great Work is how the MPC helps students avoid this fate.